IvoVuk/Face-Mask-classification/README.md

 ### :star: Extra credits

-This project was supervized by [Kiril Cvetkov](https://github.com/kirilcvetkov92)
+This project was supervised by [Kiril Cvetkov](https://github.com/kirilcvetkov92)